Nagorno-Karabakh: Azerbaijan says extra guarantees for enclave’s ethnic Armenians not possible | Law-Order

 Bayramov, who was in London to attend a conference about Ukraine's recovery, complained too about the continued presence of thousands of Armenian troops on Azeri territory.
 Moscow - which has peacekeepers on the ground - and Washington and the European Union are all trying separately to help ensure lasting peace between Azerbaijan and Armenia, which have fought two wars since the early 1990s and still have sporadic firefights.

-Baku says the checkpoint is necessary to prevent the smuggling of military supplies into the enclave and illegally-mined materials out.
+Baku says the checkpoint is necessary to prevent the smuggling of military supplies into the enclave and illegally-mined materials.
 It denies Armenian allegations that it has imposed a blockade that makes life miserable for Karabakh's inhabitants.
-Ruben Vardanyan, a billionaire banker who was a top official in Karabakh's separatist government until February, on Thursday accused Baku of trying to "ethnically cleanse" the enclave by imposing what he called a goods and energy blockade - allegations that Azerbaijan denies.
+Ruben Vardanyan, a billionaire banker who was a top official in Karabakh's separatist government until February, on Thursday, accused Baku of trying to "ethnically cleanse" the enclave by imposing what he called a goods and energy blockade - allegations that Azerbaijan denies.

 Bayramov said a peace deal was within reach if Armenia was ready to take certain steps.
 "If there is a will not only to make statements but do some practical steps, I think that potentially it's possible to reach an agreement even earlier than the end of the year," he said.